bhabani535/Micro-credit-project/README.md

 Build a model which can be used to predict in terms of a probability for each loan transaction, whether the customer will be paying back the loaned amount within 5 days of insurance of loan.
 In this case, Label ‘1’ indicates that the loan has been payed i.e. Non- defaulter, while, Label ‘0’ indicates that the loan has not been payed i.e. defaulter.
-Points to Remember:

 •	There are no null values in the dataset.

 •	There may be some customers with no loan history.

 •	The dataset is imbalanced.
 Label ‘1’ has approximately 87.5% records, while, label ‘0’ has approximately 12.5% records.
 •	For some features, there may be values which might not be realistic.
 You may have to observe them and treat them with a suitable explanation.

 •	You might come across outliers in some features which you need to handle as per your understanding.
 Keep in mind that data is expensive and we cannot lose more than 7-8% of the data.

-the Data Description File and The Sample Data for the Modeling.

-Variable	                Definition--->Comment

-label:	               Flag indicating whether the user paid back the credit amount within 5 days of issuing the loan{1:success,                        0:failure}
-msisdn:	               mobile number of user
-aon:	               age on cellular network in days
-daily_decr30:	       Daily amount spent from main account, averaged over last 30 days (in Indonesian Rupiah)
-daily_decr90:	       Daily amount spent from main account, averaged over last 90 days (in Indonesian Rupiah)
-rental30:	           Average main account balance over last 30 days--->Unsure of given definition
-rental90:	           Average main account balance over last 90 days--->Unsure of given definition
-last_rech_date_ma:	   Number of days till last recharge of main account
-last_rech_date_da:	   Number of days till last recharge of data account
-last_rech_amt_ma:	   Amount of last recharge of main account (in Indonesian Rupiah)
-cnt_ma_rech30:	       Number of times main account got recharged in last 30 days
-fr_ma_rech30:	       Frequency of main account recharged in last 30 days--->Unsure of given definition
-sumamnt_ma_rech30:	   Total amount of recharge in main account over last 30 days (in Indonesian Rupiah)
-medianamnt_ma_rech30:  Median of amount of recharges done in main account over last 30 days at user level (in Indonesian Rupiah)
-medianmarechprebal30:  Median of main account balance just before recharge in last 30 days at user level (in Indonesian Rupiah)
-cnt_ma_rech90:	       Number of times main account got recharged in last 90 days
-fr_ma_rech90:	       Frequency of main account recharged in last 90 days--->Unsure of given definition
-sumamnt_ma_rech90:	   Total amount of recharge in main account over last 90 days (in Indonasian Rupiah)
-medianamnt_ma_rech90:  Median of amount of recharges done in main account over last 90 days at user level (in Indonasian Rupiah)
-medianmarechprebal90:  Median of main account balance just before recharge in last 90 days at user level (in Indonasian Rupiah)
-cnt_da_rech30:         Number of times data account got recharged in last 30 days
-fr_da_rech30:          Frequency of data account recharged in last 30 days
-cnt_da_rech90:         Number of times data account got recharged in last 90 days
-fr_da_rech90:          Frequency of data account recharged in last 90 days
-cnt_loans30:           Number of loans taken by user in last 30 days
-amnt_loans30:          Total amount of loans taken by user in last 30 days
-maxamnt_loans30:       maximum amount of loan taken by the user in last 30 days---->There are only two options:
-                       5 & 10 Rs., for which the user needs to pay back 6 & 12 Rs. respectively
-medianamnt_loans30:    Median of amounts of loan taken by the user in last 30 days
-cnt_loans90:           Number of loans taken by user in last 90 days
-amnt_loans90:          Total amount of loans taken by user in last 90 days
-maxamnt_loans90:       maximum amount of loan taken by the user in last 90 days
-medianamnt_loans90:    Median of amounts of loan taken by the user in last 90 days
-payback30:             Average payback time in days over last 30 days
-payback90:             Average payback time in days over last 90 days
-pcircle:               telecom circle
-pdate:                 date